Not many traders understand relative volume or how to use it in a trading strategy…

 Here’s the simple relative volume definition: relative volume is volume compared to average volume.

 We’ll use the 60-day average volume here.
-StocksToTrade’s total view has a basics box with average volume that defaults to the 60-day period.
+StocksToTrade’s Total View has a Basics box with average volume that defaults to the 60-day period.
 See it for yourself — try StocksToTrade for 14 days for just $7.

-Why Is Relative Volume Important?
+Why Does Relative Volume Matter to Traders?

 Every move in the market happens because of supply and demand.
 Volume is the number of shares traded.
 Without volume, price doesn’t move much.